nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_4.md

 Cavatica - View, Filter, Tag and Download
 =======================

-To view the project folder on Cavatica, you can click the link from the pop box in KF Portal after successfully copying files.
+To view the project folder on Cavatica, you can click the link from the pop-up box in KF Portal after successfully copying files.
 This will will open the Cavatica login page.
 Alternatively, you can [login to Cavatica](https://cavatica.sbgenomics.com){:target="_blank"} in a new tab.

 ## Step 1: View files in Cavatica <a name="view-files"></a>